Timeless (American TV series): Lawsuit over concept

 Ryan, Kripke, Sony Pictures Entertainment and NBCUniversal were sued by Onza Entertainment for breach of contract and copyright infringement, claiming that the concept for Timeless was based on the Spanish series El ministerio del tiempo (The Ministry of Time), which follows the adventures of a three-person team made up of two men and a woman who travel to the past with a view to preserving past events.

 In April 2015, Javier Olivares, one of the creators of El Ministerio del Tiempo, met with representatives of Gersh in the MIPTV audiovisual fair of Cannes.
 There, they discussed the possibility of developing an American version of the show.
 Gersh would later ask for a DVD copy of the first episode of the Spanish show, with English subtitles.
 Onza Partners, the Spanish production company, gave that DVD to the Gersh Agency in the hopes of working with them.
 Roy Ashton, from the Gersh Agency, wrote to Onza letting them know that they liked El Ministerio del Tiempo and wanted to work with them.
 Ashton also mentioned Eric Kripke and Ben Edlund as possible show runners.

 In August 2015, Deadline reported that NBC had bought a project called Time, created by Kripke and Shawn Ryan.
 At the same time, all negotiations regarding the American version of El Ministerio del Tiempo were dropped.
 That project went on to become Timeless, with its pilot episode airing in January 2016.

 The defendants responded to the suit in a November 23, 2016 filing, contending that shows about time travel are an established television genre, and that similarities between the two shows are generic, and largely based on the notion that the main characters will travel in time to effect some kind of change.
-A request to dismiss Onza's lawsuit by Sony was denied on February 15, 2017, but the two parties ultimately came to an agreement and jointly moved to dismiss.
+A request to dismiss Onza's lawsuit by Sony was denied on February 15, 2017, and the two parties ultimately came to an agreement and jointly moved to dismiss.